VINOforStudents/vino-students/docs/process/Margarita/db.md

 # Keywords and Abstract

 I assume for these 2 I will need to use LLM to extract key words and abstract.
 I am still considering whether abstract should be an extract (a piece of the actual text) or a summary.
 Since we are already getting keywords via LLM (planning to), doing a summary will not be much effort.

+I asked Claude and it suggested python-based solutions.
+Maybe I will adopt them for the initial implementation, just so I can move on.
+And it can be then supplemented with AI summary/extraction later.
+I think it might be a good idea.